Internet-Based Human Subjects Research

 When to use Qualtrics or Redcap?

-Florida Atlantic now maintains a license for Qualtrics to conduct online surveys.
+Florida Atlantic maintains a license for Qualtrics to conduct online surveys.
 All administrators, faculty, staff, and students have access to use the software using their Florida Atlantic Net ID and password.
-All surveys conducted at Florida Atlantic should now be conducted using Qualtrics at the site below.
-Qualtrics is a very common tool to conduct surveys, but is less secure.
+All surveys conducted at Florida Atlantic should be conducted using Qualtrics at the site below.
+Qualtrics is a very common tool to conduct surveys but is less secure.
 It CANNOT be used to collect PHI.

 Studies requiring IRB approval will typically need to submit data collection instrumentation as part of the approval process.
 Florida Atlantic – Office of Information Technology encourages users planning on using REDCap to design their instruments prior to requesting IRB approval as instrumentation changes typically do require re-authorization.